Tgrc Home Page Banner

 Consumers engaged in sustainable consumption must often grapple with the fact that sustainable products are typically more expensive.
 Yet the willingness of people to pay a premium price for such items indicates a strong commitment to environmental responsibility.

 The price premium between non-sustainable and sustainable brands varies significantly among major retail segments like food and fashion.
-In the food industry organic or sustainably produced food often costs more because organic farming practices are more labour-intensive and require more careful management.
+In the food industry, organic or sustainably produced food often costs more because organic farming practices are more labour-intensive and require more careful management.
 These products can cost anywhere from 10% to 50% more than their non-sustainable counterparts.

 Sustainable brands in the fashion industry often have higher price points due to the cost of responsible manufacturing practices.
 This includes paying fair wages, using high-quality materials that are environmentally friendly and implementing waste reduction measures.
 The price premium for sustainable fashion varies widely, but sustainable items can cost 20% to 200% more than similar non-sustainable ones.